Pot Pie Fest 2018

 Our most popular pie featuring diced chunks of Amish chicken, celery, carrots, onions, button mushrooms, red and green bell peppers, red skin potatoes and thyme swimming in a rich sauce of housemade chicken broth and Calder Dairy heavy cream.

-This one is fairly similar to its feathered cousin, except that we use Broad Breasted White turkeys raised in Webster Township by John Harnois.
+This one is fairly similar to its feathered cousin, except that we use broad breasted bronze turkeys (the same as from Thanksgiving), from Two Tracks Acres, located near Grass Lake.
 We also add a bit of Turkish urfa pepper, a dark purplish pepper that is sun dried by day and wrapped and “sweated” by night for over a week to bring out a rich, earthy flavor and smoky aroma.

 Fungi Pot Pie

-Chock-full of four varieties of mushroom (Michigan maitakes, shiitakes, oysters, buttons), this pie is teaming in earthy flavor.
-To enhance its distinction we add Balinese long pepper, once acclaimed by the Romans as the ultimate peppery spice, this cattail-like pepper grows wild in the forested central highlands of the Indonesian island of Bali, surrounded by coffee, vanilla and spice plantations.
+Chocked full of four varieties of mushroom (Michigan maitakes, shiitakes and oysters, and buttons), this pie is teaming in earthy flavor.
+To enhance its distinction we add Balinese Long Pepper.
+Once acclaimed by the Romans as the ultimate peppery spice, this cattail-like pepper grows wild in the forested central highlands of the Indonesian island of Bali, surrounded by coffee, vanilla and spice plantations.
 It adds a nuanced floral sweetness to this delectable dish.

 I don’t recall meeting any miners in pastoral County Dingle, Ireland but I do remember seeing tons of sheep.
 This pie is served pastie style (without a tin) and features lamb from Hannewald Lamb, near Stockbridge, as well as loads of potatoes, carrots, celery, onions and rutabaga.
 A hint of toasted cumin and rosemary give it extra mouth watering appeal.
 The idea for this pie was originally inspired by Darina Allen, friend and teacher to both Ari and Rodger, and owner of the famous Ballymaloe Cookery School in County Cork, Ireland.